Personal Financial Planning

 Research Interest: Dr. Salter is currently researching the role of reverse mortgages in retirement distribution management and cash management.
 His past research, which he still works on with colleagues, included the benefits of both retirement income planning and utilization of financial advisors.
 He has also worked with colleagues on research involving the transition of students into the financial planning profession.

-Leadership / Awards Texas Tech University: Dr. Salter served as director of the Department of Personal Financial Planning prior to the Department's transition to a department and currently as the director of undergraduate registered programs.
+Leadership / Awards Texas Tech University: Dr. Salter served as director of the Personal Financial Planning program prior to the Department's transition to a department and currently as the director of undergraduate CFP Board-Registered programs.
 He has been recognized for his teaching and service multiple times in his career at Texas Tech.
 Dr. Salter also served as president and chairman of the Financial Planning Association's West Texas chapter.